omri2861/UdemyWebDev/NOTES.md

 not sure what will happen if you use a normal tag and put elements inside.
 Could be intersting).

 Also, by convention, you need to have a single `App` component, which contains all the rest.

+### Data Mapping

+This is a method in which you take an array of objects, and then render it to the screen, with it's style and HTML structure.
+The array can be a constant value, if you want to practice front-end development only, but it can be obtained from the server or from a database as well (I guess).

+You define a component that represents each object in the array.
+Say, in the note keeper app, a good example is a simple Note object/ component, which has two members: `title` and `content`.

+First, we want to pass these members to the React component.
+We do this by passing them as HTML attributes to the custom component's tag.
+Then, we receive a single object in the component function (normally named `props`), which is an object containing all of these attributes.
+Finally, we can reference them using the `{}` curly braces.
+For example, in the `Note` component, we'd use `{props.title}` to use it's title.

+Now, to render a component for each item in the array, we can use ES6's `Array.map()` function.
+We'll supply a callback to it, returning the component's tag, placing the object's members inside the tag's attribtues.
+We can make it look very elegant using arrow functions.

+#### The `key` Attribute

+When we iterate over an array of objects using `map`, rendeing a component for each item, React requires a `key` attribute for each component.
+Each key must be unique for each component, in order for React to properly render the object (I have no idea why though).
+It's recommended to save these keys as the id of each object in the array (as it's member).
+It's also considered very bad practice to use the array's index as key, since there are high chances of it changing, and not being unique for each component.
+Also, it is recommended to pass the key as an attribute of the component, and not of the elements inside it.

+**NOTE**: You can't access the key via the `props` object.
+This is a saved React attribute.

+### Conditional Rendering

+You can change elements using conditions.
+For example, change the text of a button, depending on wether the user is registered or not.

+This is done by returning a different HTML element for the rendring function.
+It can be done using a function, which may return different elements, or by the trenary operator (`<expression> ? <true> : <false>`).

+However, I can't think of a good usage to this, since this code *only runs once, during the rendering process*.

+**NOTE**: There is a cancerous way to do things, if you want to toggle whether an item will be rendered or not.
+This can be done by using the AND operator (`&&`).
+Since, just writing an HTML element, even without returning it, translates to vanilla javascript function calls, if you put your condition on the left side, and the element on the right, This syntax will work.
+If the condition is 'false', the right side won't even evaluate, so the code won't run.
+However, if the left side is `true`, the right side will evaluate.
+A boolean expression will return, which React will probaly ignore, but the HTML functions will run, resulting in the element being rendered.

+Just the kind of stuff which makes me doubt this framework.